eclipsed4utoo/JobSearchAPI/README.markdown

-JobSearchAPI
+JobSearchAPI Library
 =========

-JobSearchAPI is an API wrapper around a number of job search public APIs.
+JobSearchAPI is an API library that makes it easier to consume a number of job search public APIs.
 Currently, JobSearchAPI supports:

 * [CareerBuilder]
 * [Tech Savvy]